gjorquera/Gaston.Life/content/books/how-to-take-smart-notes.md

 explaining the process.

-They are important because they allow knowledge to arise and new connections to be made, even if you didn't remember that particular connect.
+They are important because they allow knowledge to arise and new connections to be made, even if you didn't remember that particular connection.
 The idea of links is that when you're looking for something, you should follow them to the point where, eventually, you'll follow a link you didn't know was there and it was either exactly what you were looking for or a connection you didn't know was there but relevant to your current search.

 There are different types of links:

 1. **Keywords.** These are implemented as tags in a note.
-Keywords are used to group similar things together over time.
+Keywords are used to group similar things over time.
 1. **Explicit link.** One note can explicitly link another note.
-It can link a note that came from a different source and written at a different time.
+It can link a note that came from a different source and that was written at a different time.

 ### Process